ryancheley/djangocon-us-2025/presentation/slides/12b-before-mystery-fields.md

 ???

-Let's do a before and after comparison showing how the `db_comment` can help!
+- do before / after
+- show how `db_comment` can help